szechy/Zchryrr/README.md

 * Select memes will be able to be generated on the fly.
 To start, it'll just be some of my favorites.

+* Chuck Testa mode - Will reply "Nope.
+Chuck Testa" to all questions when he is mentioned

 How To Contribuite
 --------------------------------